 The costs of providing various programs and activities have been summarized on a functional basis in the statement of functional expenses.
-Accordingly, based upon management's estimates, certain costs have been allocated among the programs, support services, and fundraising activities.
+Accordingly, based upon management's estimates, certain costs have been allocated among the programs and operating activities.

 NOTE 2 - RESTRICTED NET ASSETS